duquema/Elevens/answers.md

 }

 3. Suppose that the initial contents of the values array in Shuffler.java are {1, 2, 3,4} For what sequence of random integers would the efficient selection shuffle change values to contain {4, 3, 2, 1}?
 0, 1, 1

+Buggy1
+isEmpty() doesn't determine whether or not the deck is empty size == 1, but it should = 0

+Buggy2
+size() does not actually return the size size value may have been accidentally changed somewhere it wasn't supposed to be

+Buggy3
+shuffle() method does not work method returns the same deck, does not shuffle it at all wrong variables were inserted into the method; k and r should be flipped, so it just ended up returning the same thing

+Buggy4
+deal() function is WACK
+deal method set up incorrectly. it could be a number error with 52 being replaced by 51

+Buggy5
+either array list or for loops off error seems to be in the shuffle() method of the deck class- at least effects the functionality of the shuffle() method in one of the for loops, probably one number off i.e. 1-52 instead of 0-51 or vice versa